jzuleta1995/SortedLinkedList/README.md

 SortedLinkedList class is a linked list that keeps the values sorted

 # Introduction
-Simple data structure built from scratch in Java 8, It's based on a linked list that keeps the values sorted every time we add a new value.
+Simple data structure built from scratch in Java 8, It's based on a linked list that keeps the values sorted every time it's added a new value.

 ## Table of contents
 * [Classes](#classes)